TomSpencerLondon/coder-craftsman/src/pages/2020-04-15-post-twenty-three/index.md

 As we have seen LSP enables us to replace objects in a programme with instances of their subtype without altering the correctness of that programme.

-Next we will look at the Interface segregation principle.
+Next we will look at the [Interface Segregation Principle](https://crafter-coder.xyz/post-twenty-four).